Fire Restriction In Effect May 15, 2026

-In accordance with Westlock County Fire Bylaw 56-2024 section 11.0, a Fire Control Order is now in effect for lands within Westlock County Jurisdiction located outside the Forest Protection Area.
+In accordance with Westlock County Fire Bylaw 56-2024 section 11.0, a Fire Control Order is now in effect for lands within Westlock County Jurisdiction located outside of the Forest Protection Area.

-(All existing fire permits remain valid.
-No new fire permits will be issued for non-essential heavy fuel burning (windrows, machine piled brush piles etc..).
 All other fire permit requests will be evaluated on a case-by-case basis.

-• Prohibited: Backcountry Wood Fire Pit on Public Lands or Unsupervised Campgrounds;
+Backcountry Wood Fire Pit on Public Lands or Unsupervised Campgrounds;

 Allowed: Backyard Fire Pits